List of Buffalo Bills seasons

-The Buffalo Bills have played their home games at Highmark Stadium since 1973.
+The Buffalo Bills played their home games at Highmark Stadium from 1973 to 2025.

 The Buffalo Bills are a professional American football team based in the Buffalo–Niagara Falls metropolitan area.
 The Bills compete in the National Football League (NFL) as a member of the American Football Conference (AFC) East Division.
 Founded in 1959 by Ralph Wilson, they were a charter member of the American Football League (AFL) and joined the NFL in 1970 following the AFL–NFL merger.
 The Bills' name is derived from an All-America Football Conference franchise from Buffalo that was in turn named after western frontiersman Buffalo Bill.
 Since 1973 they have played their home games at Highmark Stadium in Orchard Park, New York.

 In their time in the AFL from 1960 to 1969, the Bills reached the AFL Championship three consecutive times from 1964 to 1966, winning twice in 1964 and 1965.
 They did not return to the postseason until 1974 nor win a division title until 1980.